Deliverance (Opeth album)

-Deliverance is the sixth studio album by Swedish progressive metal band Opeth.
-It was released on 12 November 2002.
-It was recorded between 22 July and 4 September 2002, at the same time as Damnation, which was released five months after this album.
-The two albums contrast starkly with one another, purposely dividing the band's two most prevalent styles, as Deliverance is considered to be one of the band's heaviest albums, whereas Damnation experiments with a much mellower progressive rock-influenced sound.
+Deliverance is the sixth studio album by Swedish progressive metal band Opeth, released on 12 November 2002.
+It was recorded between 22 July and 4 September 2002, concurrently with Damnation, whose release followed five months after that of this album.
+The two albums present a deliberate stylistic dichotomy, each emphasizing one of the band’s predominant musical approaches.
+Deliverance is widely regarded as the band’s heaviest release, characterized by a sound influenced by brutal death metal, while Damnation stands as their lightest work, marked by its progressive rock sound.

 Background

 The band originally intended for Deliverance and Damnation to be released as a double album, but the record company eventually decided against this and released them separately, approximately five months apart from one another in order to promote them properly.
-The recording sessions also became a writing session of two albums worth of material, causing the recordings to be long as there were no songs written prior to that point. Åkerfeldt wrote the songs in the night and recorded them with the band during the days.
+The recording sessions also became a writing session of two albums' worth of material, causing the recordings to be long as there were no songs written prior to that point. Åkerfeldt wrote the songs in the night and recorded them with the band during the days.

 The track "Master's Apprentices" was named after the Australian hard/progressive rock group The Masters Apprentices.
 "For Absent Friends" was named after a song on the album Nursery Cryme by progressive rock group Genesis.

 At the end of "By the Pain I See in Others", the final note fades slowly and ends at 10:40.
-Silence follows until 12:00, followed by two backmasked (hidden tracks) verses from "Master's Apprentices" at 12:00 and 13:15.
+Silence follows until 12:00, followed by two backmasked verses from "Master's Apprentices" at 12:00 and 13:15.